Reproducible-Science-Curriculum/publication-RR-Jupyter/_episodes/01-documentation.md

 Metadata also aid discovery.

-### Exercise 2 (7 minutes)
+> ## Exercise 2 (7 minutes)
+>

-This is a continuation of Exercise 1.
+> This is a continuation of Exercise 1.
 Rank the following Zenodo records from from 1 (most helpful/informative) to 3 (least helpful/informative) for metadata quality.
+>

-* MS Salmanpour.
+> * MS Salmanpour.
 (2016).
 Data set [Data set].
 Zenodo. http://doi.org/10.5281/zenodo.193025
-* Solange Duruz.
+> * Solange Duruz.
 (2016).
 Simulated breed for GENMON [Data set].
 Zenodo. http://doi.org/10.5281/zenodo.220887
-* Zichen Wang, Avi Ma'ayan.
+> * Zichen Wang, Avi Ma'ayan.
 Zika-RNAseq-Pipeline v0.1.
 Zenodo; 2016. http://doi.org/10.5281/zenodo.56311
+{: .challenge}

 Discuss the following questions:
 * What were the criteria that you used to rank?